norwegian-geotechnical-institute/Avaframe-Workshop/README.md

 - Check whether `pip` is installed; if not, mark it for installation.
 - Complete the installation.

-([See here](https://gis.stackexchange.com/questions/307850/osgeo4w-checking-gdal-version-with-gdalinfo-version-returns-nothing) for additional info and images if the above is not clear.)
+([See here](https://gis.stackexchange.com/questions/307850/osgeo4w-checking-gdal-version-with-gdalinfo-version-returns-nothing) or `Install/QGIS_Avaframe_MoT.docx` for additional info and images if the above is not clear.)

 __Linux__

 To check which version of gdal is on the system (and that the development tools are in place) use

 ```bash
 sudo apt install gdal-bin libgdal-dev python3-gdal qgis